tc39/source-map/proposals/debug-id.md

 a tool could not add a Debug ID to a file without having to adjust all the tokens in the source map by the offset that this line adds.
-Having it at the end of the file means it's after all tokens which would allow a separate tool to add Debug IDs to minified files and source maps.
+Having it at the end of the file means it's after all tokens which would allow a separate tool to add Debug IDs to generated files and source maps.

 ## JavaScript API for Debug ID Resolution